DonKinzer/esp_tool/README.md

 The C++ code for esp_tool has been compiled for Windows using both VC6 and VS12, an nmake makefile is provided.
 It has also been compiled and briefly tested on Debian.
+The Makefile also works for building a Windows application using MinGW.
 The code contains conditionals for Mac OS X but it has not been built and tested on that platform.

 The following tables give the format of a sparse combined image file.
 The file